 Garlic, also known as “the stinking rose,” has been used for its medicinal properties for thousands of years.
 Ancient Egyptian slaves were fed garlic to rejuvenate their bodies and increase stamina (after all, construction of the pyramids was hard work).

 Soldiers in the Greek and Roman armies ingested garlic both before and during battle.
-Europeans regularly included garlic in their diets during the plague years, and soldiers used it as an antibiotic.
-Garlic’s antiseptic properties were later confirmed by chemist and microbiologist Louis Pasteur.
+Europeans regularly included it in their diets during the plague years, and soldiers used it as an antibiotic.
+The herb’s antiseptic properties were later confirmed by chemist and microbiologist Louis Pasteur.

-Garlic, a bulbous vegetable, can be grown most anywhere, although colder winter weather is said to produce heartier, more flavorful bulbs.
+As a bulbous vegetable, it can be grown most anywhere, although colder winter weather is said to produce heartier, more flavorful bulbs.

 Plant cloves with the pointed end facing upward, at least two inches below the surface of the soil and six inches apart.
 Note: the larger the clove, the larger the bulb it will yield.